mebigfatguy/deadmethods/README.md

 * Methods are part of an api, that clients are expected to use
 * Methods are called from unit tests, or other code not included in your deadmethods ant task

-Care should be taken to not indescriminately remove methods reported by this tool.
+Care should be taken to not indiscriminately remove methods reported by this tool.
 This tool offers you a starting point.
 Use due diligence to validate what the results are.